liuw666-bruce/DPDK-with-Corundum/README.md

 For now ,the speed of one core is TX 92 Gbits/s and RX 87 Gbits/s.

+But for some unknown reason, it can only receive arp packets.

 The author can be contacted through sending mail to liuw666@gmail.com.